MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/environments-administration.md

 To manage an environment in the PowerApps admin center, you must have one of these roles:

-* The Environment Admin role of the environment, OR
+* The Environment Admin or System Administrator role of the environment, OR

 * The Global Administrator role of your Azure AD or Office 365 tenant.